rifsxd/dvpl_go/README.md

     	-keep-originals flag keeps the original files after compression/decompression.
     	-path specifies the directory path to process.
 Default is the current directory.

-	• usage can be one of the following examples:
+	• usage can be one of the following examples:\

+Usage :

 $ dvplgo -mode decompress -path /path/to/decompress/compress